us4useu/us4r-user-docs/_sources/content/intro.md.txt

 interacts with tissues and realize the possible bioeffects caused by mechanical waves.

-These bioeffects fall within two categories: mechanical -- related to the possibility of cavitation, and thermal -- related to the absorption of wave energy by the tissue, which is converted into heat.
+These bio-effects fall within two categories: mechanical -- related to the possibility of cavitation, and thermal -- related to the absorption of wave energy by the tissue, which is converted into heat.
 The amplitude of an ultrasound wave propagating in any absorbing medium,